linhnguyen222/Continuous_Training_Testing/MLService/README.md

 # Continuous Training and continuous testing
 ## Overview
-The project illustrates the continuous training approach for an end-to-end ML system for predictive maintenance.
+The project illustrates the continuous training and testing approach for an end-to-end ML system for predictive maintenance in a distributed system, and discuss how can we scale the system effectively.

+When we serve a ML model for inference, the accuracy of the inference might deteriorate over time due to the shift in data distribution.
+Continuously re-train the model with new data might improve the model performance, and the reliablity of the service in the long run.

+Furthermore, the project shows how can we achive robustness and resilience by utilizing Kubernetes cluster for model serving.
 ## Architecture
 ### Design